jasenzhang1/USPopulationSampler/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of USPopulationSampler is to …
+The goal of USPopulationSampler is to sample the locations of people in the United States according to 2020 Census data.
+Users can sample at a state, county, tract, and block-group level.

 ## Installation